-- a) understanding terminology - b) importance of maintaining a supportive and tolerant society in the LSI Education - c) what core British values are and why they are considered important - d) any changes to rules, particularly those regarding IT - e) that they must report concerns/ incidents and understand the procedure to do so
+- a) understanding terminology - b) importance of maintaining a supportive and tolerant society in the LSI Hampstead - c) what core British values are and why they are considered important - d) any changes to rules, particularly those regarding IT - e) that they must report concerns/incidents and understand the

-Katherine

-Holloway to

-prepare

-materials to suit

-each group

-being trained.

-a). all staff

-(including

-- cleaners etc.) b). students

-- c). homestays

-- d). group leaders

-- e). subcontractors
+Sean Buckley to prepare materials to suit each group being trained. a). all staff (including cleaners etc.) b). students c). homestays d). group leaders e). sub-contractors